 The city itself is home to a number of famous icons such as its easily recognisable Sky Tower (which affords visitors both sightseeing and adventure opportunities), the Auckland Harbour Bridge and nearby Rangitoto Island while boasting the largest Polynesian population in the world, a pleasant climate and a wonderful blend of both food and shopping.

-Head outside the city meanwhile and your options for entertainment and exploration expand even more; the aforementioned Rangitoto Island is a mere 25 minute boat ride away and provides a unique combination of lava crops and native bushland; the stunning network of Waitomo Caves is well within reach; and the world of the Lord of the Rings comes alive at the “real” Hobitton just a couple of hours drive away at Matamata.
+Head outside the city and your options for entertainment and exploration expand even more.
+The aforementioned Rangitoto Island is a mere 25-minute boat ride away and provides a unique combination of lava crops and native bushland, the stunning network of Waitomo Caves is well within reach, and the world of the Lord of the Rings comes alive at the real Hobbiton just a couple of hours drive away at Matamata.